Ambrosia: Ambrosia (nymph)

 Lycurgus, king of Thrace, forbade the cult of Dionysus, whom he drove from Thrace, and attacked the gods' entourage when they celebrated the god.
 Among them was Ambrosia, who turned herself into a grapevine to hide from his wrath.
 Dionysus, enraged by the king's actions, drove him mad.
 In his fit of insanity he killed his son, whom he mistook for a stock of ivy, and then himself.

-In popular culture

-In The Sims 3 and 4, ambrosia is a special meal that can resurrect the ghosts of dead Sims or reset living Sims to the beginning of their current life stage.

-In the manga series Record of Ragnarok, the Ambrosia is referred to as the blood of Zeus.
-The mortal Alcides ends up drinking the Ambrosia and after surviving it, gains immortality and a position as a demi-God.
-He is adopted by Zeus and Hera and in turn his name is changed to Heracles.

-In the original Battlestar Galactica ambrosia is the name of an alcoholic drink prized in the Twelve Colonies for becoming more and more exquisite with extreme aging.
-In the episode "The Long Patrol" caches of centuries-old ambrosia are considered a priceless treasure.